causalMedAnalysis/linmed/README.md

 - `nointeraction`: Specifies whether treatment-mediator interactions are not to be included in the outcome model (the default includes the interactions).
 - `cxd`: Includes all two-way interactions between the treatment and baseline covariates in the mediator and outcome models.
 - `cxm`: Includes all two-way interactions between the mediator(s) and baseline covariates in the outcome model.
-- `reps(integer)`: Number of replications for bootstrap resampling (default is 200).
-- `strata(varname)`: Identifies resampling strata for bootstrap samples.
-- `cluster(varname)`: Identifies resampling clusters for bootstrap sampling.
-- `level(cilevel)`: Confidence level for constructing bootstrap confidence intervals (default is 95%).
-- `seed(passthru)`: Seed for bootstrap resampling to enable replicable results.
 - `detail`: Prints the fitted models used to construct the effect estimates.
+- `bootstrap_options`: All `bootstrap` options are available.

 ## Description

-This command performs causal mediation analysis using linear models for both the mediator(s) and outcome.
+`linmed` performs causal mediation analysis using linear models for both the mediator(s) and outcome, and it computes inferential statistics using the nonparametric bootstrap.

-When a single mediator is specified, it estimates total, natural direct, and natural indirect effects using two linear models: a model for the mediator conditional on treatment and baseline covariates after centering them around their sample means, and a model for the outcome conditional on treatment, the mediator, and the baseline covariates after centering them around their sample means.
+When a single mediator is specified, `linmed` estimates total, natural direct, and natural indirect effects using two linear models: a model for the mediator conditional on treatment and baseline covariates after centering them around their sample means, and a model for the outcome conditional on treatment, the mediator, and the baseline covariates after centering them around their sample means.

-When multiple mediators are specified, it provides estimates for the total effect and then for the multivariate natural direct and indirect effects operating through the entire set of mediators considered together.
+When multiple mediators are specified, `linmed` provides estimates for the total effect and then for the multivariate natural direct and indirect effects operating through the entire set of mediators considered together.
 To this end, it fits separate models for each mediator conditional on treatment and the baseline covariates after centering them around their sample means, and then a model for the outcome conditional on treatment, all the mediators, and the baseline covariates after centering them around their sample means.

+`linmed` allows pweights, but it does not internally rescale them for use with the bootstrap.
+If using weights from a complex sample design that require rescaling to produce valid boostrap estimates, the user must be sure to appropriately specify the `strata`, `cluster`, and `size` options from the `bootstrap` command so that Nc-1 clusters are sampled within from each stratum, where Nc denotes the number of clusters per stratum.
+Failure to properly adjust the bootstrap sampling to account for a complex sample design that requires `pweights` could lead to invalid inferential statistics.

 ## Examples